fehmianilk2/Price-Tracker/README.md

 ## 🌌 Vision & Project

-**Aesthesius Price Sentinel** is not merely a bot; it is a digital observer.
-Built upon **Anıl**'s backend philosophy, this system silently patrols complex e-commerce structures (such as Vatan Computer) 24/7.
+**Aesthesius Price Tracker** is a universal digital observer designed for the modern web.
+Architected by **Anıl**, this system abstracts the complexity of data tracking, allowing any user to monitor any product across various e-commerce platforms with precision.

-When the target object (e.g., Samsung S25 FE) aligns with the strategic price point defined by **Aesthesius**, the system transmits an instant, encrypted intelligence signal (notification) directly to **Anıl** via the Telegram API.
+It is not limited to a specific item or store.
+Whether for high-end electronics, market assets, or daily essentials, **Aesthesius** adapts to the user's need.
+Once a target URL and a strategic price point are defined, the sentinel silently patrols the web 24/7.
+Upon detecting the desired value, it transmits an instant, encrypted intelligence signal to the user via Telegram, ensuring that no opportunity is missed.
 ## 🛠️ Architecture

-Crafted with the perfectionist approach of **Aesthesius**, this tool is optimized for native performance on Arch Linux.
+Crafted with the perfectionist approach of **Aesthesius Software**, this tool is optimized for native performance on Arch Linux.

 * **Engine:** Python 3.x
 * **Observation (Scraping):** `BeautifulSoup4` & `Requests`